 I really didn’t want to be there with so many dogs coming and going.
 Dogs looking bewildered, people looking troubled.
 Mostly I saw big heads leaning on big paws – the dogs not the people.
 The people sat still and glum and stuck to themselves.
 Not Sue.
 She was talking to a lady with worn hands and blue jeans.
-She had a farm with lots of animals and she let run them around the place freely, except for the cattle which is only right.
+Who had a farm with lots of animals and she let them run around the place freely, except for the cattle which is only right.

 “I never thought I’d have a pocket dog,” she told Sue.
 “I found him by the side of the road and he wouldn’t have made it if I hadn’t brought him home three years ago.
 Some things are meant to be.”